bradchristie/taminations-flutter/assets/info/about.md

 ---

-## Taminations version 1.6.55 built 2023-03-09
+## Taminations version 1.6.56 built 2023-03-20
 Copyright 2023 by Brad Christie.
 This is free software, and you are welcome to modify and redistribute it under the terms of the [GNU GPL license](http://www.gnu.org/licenses/gpl.html).

 ## What's New
-* Fix for some animations not playing
+* Fix for Magic Column Circulate animations not playing
+* Small improvements for Practice mode
+* Example web page with embedded animations for learning SSD
+* Sequencer changes:
+  * Fix amount for Loop
+  * Fix deep linking to sequencer with calls
+  * Add snap to squared set

 For a detailed history of changes, view the
 [Git log](https://github.com/bradchristie/taminations-flutter/commits/main)